-If you receive a refill automatically by mail that you do not want, you may be eligible for a refund.
+If you get a refill automatically by mail that you don't want, you may be eligible for a refund.

-Section 2.4 How can you get a long-term supply of drugs?
+Section 2.3 How to get a long-term supply of drugs

 When you get a long-term supply of drugs, your cost sharing may be lower.
-Your plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on your plan's Drug List.
-Maintenance drugs are drugs that you take on a regular basis for a chronic or long-term medical condition.
+Our plan offers 2 ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on your plan's Drug List.
+Maintenance drugs are drugs you take on a regular basis for a chronic or long-term medical condition.

-- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
-You are not required to use the mail-order service to get a long-term supply of maintenance drugs.
+1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+You're not required to use the mail-order service to get a long-term supply of maintenance drugs.
 If you get a long-term supply of maintenance drugs at a retail network pharmacy, your cost sharing may be different than it is for a long-term supply from the mail-order service.
+Check the Medical

-Please check the benefits chart located at the front of this document to find out what your costs will be if you get a long-term supply of maintenance drugs from a retail pharmacy.
+Benefits Chart located at the front of this document to find out what your costs will be if you get a long-term supply of maintenance drugs from a retail pharmacy.
 Your Pharmacy Directory explains which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Pharmacy Member Services for more information. - 2.
-You may also receive maintenance drugs through our mail-order program.
-Please see Section 2.3 for more information.
+You can also call Pharmacy Member Services for more information.

+2. You can also get maintenance drugs through our mail-order program.
+Go to Section 2.2 for more information.

-Section 2.5 When can you use a pharmacy that is not in the plan's network?
+Section 2.4 Using a pharmacy that's not in the plan's network